 The output of the parallel ICAO altitude data may be monitored by any number of transponder ramp test sets, which allow display of the ICAO altitude digitizer/encoder code.
 The IFR Model ATC-600A Portable Transponder Test Set is one example.
-Alternatively, the Trans-Cal Industries' ATS-400 or EET-200 may be used to display the parallel data.
+Alternatively, the Trans-Cal Industries' ATS-400 or EET-200 may be used to display the parallel data directly from the digitizer.